thoughtbot/ios-on-rails/book/iOS/viewing_with_the_event_view_controller.md

 	@property (copy, nonatomic) NSString *subtitle;
 	@property (assign, nonatomic) CLLocationCoordinate2D coordinate;

-We want the title and subtitle in an event's callout view to display the event name and address, so overwrite the getter methods for `-title` and `-subtitle`.
+We want the title and subtitle in an event's callout view to display the event's name and address, so overwrite the getter methods for `-title` and `-subtitle`.

 	// HUMEvent.m